slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 ## Contract / interface

-BroadcastTemplateBlock is managed by SQLAlchemy with the following fields:
+ScheduleTemplateBlock is managed by SQLAlchemy with the following fields:

 - **id** (Integer, primary key): Unique identifier for relational joins and foreign key references
 - **template_id** (Integer, required, foreign key): Reference to parent BroadcastTemplate